Can Children Express Preference in Connecticut Custody Proceedings?

 Child Preference in Custody Matters in Connecticut

-Parents wonder, "can a child decide custody in Connecticut?".
-The answer depends on your family's unique circumstances.
-A child's preference is one of many factors a judge will consider in a custody case.
-Under Connecticut law, there's no fixed age at which a court must consider a child's wishes regarding custody.
-Still, courts will generally consider the opinion of children aged 13 or older and disregard the opinions of children who are five or younger.
-When children are between the ages of five and 13, however, a judge will decide whether the child's preferences are relevant to the custody decision on a case-by-case basis.
+Under Connecticut law, there's no fixed age when a judge must consider a child's wishes regarding custody.
+Still, courts will generally consider the opinions of children aged 13 or older and disregard the opinions of children who are five or younger.
+When children are between the ages of five and 13, a judge will decide whether the child's preferences are relevant to the custody decision on a case-by-case basis.

 After hearing a child's preference, the court will first determine whether the child is making an intelligent choice about the parent with whom he or she wants to live, rather than just an "in the moment" preference.
 For example, courts are not likely to view a child's preference as relevant when it's based on momentary anger with one parent or the child's whims.
 Courts are more likely to consider a preference that's based on big-picture reasons, like a closer relationship with one parent.